 The catch is that he also signalled big, big changes in the Roman Catholic Church.
 You may choose not to believe the person who said it, but it does not absolve his accuracy, especially since the 1960s.
 The name is Saint Malachy of Ireland.
 There are numerous sites detailing his signature.
 The newsmedia is not exactly in the dark, as ABC News reported.

 Nothing has changed to destroy what he had pinpointed.

 Wrong.
 When John Paul II, who was the pope of 2005, was entombed, an ominous timing elapsed on the Earth.
 A solar eclipse happened.
-The solar eclipse by itself is not unique, but what is unique is that he called it to happen and according to him, after St. John Paul II, Malachy only puts in two other names, and then he names no other.
+The solar eclipse by itself is not unique, but what is unique is that he had called it to happen and, according to him, after St. John Paul II, Malachy only scribes two other names, and then, he names no other.
 Chief concern: What happens next?
 The answer can be read in the history ebook, Alert: For The Times, Book of Secrets.
 (Order page is under main store, menu.)